Affordable Day Care & After School Programs

 Infrastructure and Mobility on the West Side

-Expanding accessibility of public transportation and ride share programs – particularly dedicated travel lanes for buses, increasing the frequency of buses – is something that is necessary in order for the West side to continue to thrive.
+Expanding accessibility of public transportation and ride share programs – particularly dedicated travel lanes for buses, increasing the frequency of buses, expanding trax line services – is something that is necessary in order for the West side to continue to thrive.
 If the schedules are convenient and frequent, public transportation ridership will improve, lowering the operating costs.

 Mountain View Corridor has helped relieve stress on alternate North & South roadways like Bangerter, 5600 West, and Redwood Road, but there are still very few convenient ways that allow for East and West travel.
 Partnering with UDOT and Salt Lake County to identify which of their roadways would be optimal for implementing additional Flex Lanes would be tremendous for relieving congestion and improving traffic flow for the morning and evening commutes, for those who must drive their own private vehicles.